AriFordsham/GHCWiki/pattern-synonyms.md

 ## Pattern only synonyms

-The simple patterns synonyms are restricted to having a right hand side that is also a valid expression.
+Simple patterns synonyms are restricted to having a right hand side that is also a valid expression.
-The pattern only synonyms can have any pattern on the right hand side, but may only be used in patterns.
+Pattern only synonyms can have any pattern on the right hand side, but may only be used in patterns.

 `pattern`*conid**varid<sub>1</sub>* ... *varid<sub>n</sub>*`=`*pat*

-Again, each of the variables on the left hand side must be mentioned exactly once of the right hand side, but the right hand side can mention other variables as well.
-These variables will not be bound by using the pattern synonyms.
+Again, each of the variables on the left hand side must be mentioned exactly once on the right hand side, but now the right hand side can mention other variables as well.
+These variables will not be bound when using the pattern synonym.

 Examples: